irulanCorrino/treefingers/source/diff-sugar/README.md

-###### this is an entry for diff sugar --so you would may be able to see diffs between versions placed into different folders [i cannot use branching as of yet so i use separate folders for versions that have big number bumps]
+###### this is an entry for diff sugar --so you would may be able to see diffs between versions placed into different folders (here is older version of the pair)

 ```
-#treefingers 2.0.3  digital calligraphy application for runic script [elder futhark]
+#treefingers 2.0.4 [preview-1] digital calligraphy application for runic script [elder futhark]
 #    Copyright (C) 2014-2025  irulanCorrino
 #
 #    This program is free software: you can redistribute it and/or modify